 According to the Company's Articles of Association, to the extent that the Board is elected by the General Meeting, it shall consist of not less than three and not more than eight members, without deputies.

 The Chair of the Board is elected by the Annual General Meeting and has special responsibility for the management of the Board's work and for ensuring that the work of the Board is well organised and conducted in an effective manner.
 The Chair of the Board does not participate in the operational management of the Company.
 The business of the Board of Directors is conducted in accordance with written rules of procedure.
 These are revised annually and established at the inaugural Board meeting each year.

-The Company's Board of Directors currently comprises four members.
+The Company's Board of Directors currently comprises three members.